 The Group must comply with numerous capital requirements and standards, see "Regulatory environment - Capital requirements and standards".
 The capital requirements adopted in Finland may change, whether as a result of further changes to the requirements agreed by EU legislators, binding regulatory technical standards developed or to be developed by the European Banking Authority (the "EBA") or changes to the way in which the FIN-FSA interprets and applies these requirements to Finnish banks.
 This may result in a need for further management actions to meet the changed requirements, such as: increasing capital, reducing leverage and risk weighted assets, modifying legal entity structure (including with regard to issuance and deployment of capital and funding for the Member Credit Institutions) and changing the Group's business mix or exiting other business and/or undertaking other actions to strengthen the Group's capital position.
-The changes brought about by the CRD IV requirements may have an impact on the financial position and profitability of the Issuer or the POP Banks and thereby the Issuer's ability to fulfil its obligations under the Senior Preferred MREL Eligible Notes.
+The changes brought about by the requirements of the Directive (EU) 2013/36 of the European Parliament and of the Council on access to the activity of credit institutions and the prudential supervision of credit institutions and investment firms (the "CRD IV") may have an impact on the financial position and profitability of the Issuer or the POP Banks and thereby the Issuer's ability to fulfil its obligations under the Senior Preferred Notes.
 Furthermore, as a result of the implementation of the Directive 2014/59/EU (the directive providing for the establishment of a European-wide framework for the recovery and resolution of credit institutions and investment firms) into Finnish legislation, the FIN-FSA became empowered to apply various early intervention tools to credit institutions (such as the Issuer and the POP Banks) that fail to comply with the capital requirements set out in the CRR.
 The FIN-FSA may also cancel the Issuer's or a POP Bank's license as a credit institution if they fail to comply with the requirements concerning their financial positions, calculated according to the regulations for capital adequacy specified in the Credit Institutions Act and CRR.
 In addition, a failing financial institution or an amalgamation could be subject to a number of resolution tools that has been granted to the Finnish Financial Stability Authority ("Stability Authority").
-The Stability Authority has the right to mandatory write-down the nominal value of liabilities and convert liabilities into regulatory capital instruments (bail-in), sale of business, bridge institution and asset separation (see "Regulatory environment - Resolution laws").
+The Stability Authority has the right to mandatory write-down the nominal value of liabilities and convert liabilities into regulatory capital instruments (bailin), sale of business, bridge institution and asset separation (see "Regulatory environment - Resolution laws").
 The FIN-FSA or the Stability Authority, as applicable, may also restrict the Issuer's or the Amalgamation's ability to make "discretionary payments" if capital requirements and/or the minimum requirement for own funds and eligible liabilities ("MREL") have not been met.
 If such restrictions are imposed, this could have an adverse impact on the Issuer's or the Amalgamation's ability to raise, and the cost of, any form of capital or funding.